It's March! Time for the College Basketball National Championship Tournament. Check out the preview from OG.com and make your predictions

 It’s an exciting time in the basketball world as 68 teams come together for The Tournament.
 The field is set, and teams from all 31 D1 conferences will face off for a chance to cement their name into the history books.
 There’s plenty of intrigue, from Duke trying to atone for last year’s breakdown, to Miami Ohio trying to prove their undefeated season wasn’t a fluke, but only one team will cut down the nets when it’s all said and done.

 The reigning champion is Florida, which defeated Houston 65-63 to win the championship last season.
 Before that, UConn had taken back-to-back titles from 2023-2024.
 Will Florida follow suit and go back-to-back?
 They’ve earned a number one seed once again this season, along with Duke, Michigan, and Arizona.
-A one-seed has won the championship the last two years, 26 times total, and 65% of all of the tournaments since they expanded the field to 64+ teams.
-Will that be the case this season, or will a Cinderella team make a run to a title?
+A one-seed has won the championship Will that be the case this season, or will a Cinderella team make a run to a title?

 The Tournament’s East Region is absolutely loaded with talent.
 Duke is the number one overall seed, but that puts them in a region that is littered with teams and Head Coaches that have gone on deep runs in March.
 Among John Scheyer with Duke, Mick Cronin of UCLA, Bill Self of Kansas, Rick Pitino of St. John's, and Tom Izzo of Michigan State, they have combined for 22 final weekend appearances and seven championships.
 Outside of these noted programs, this region has a ton of name-brand competition like Ohio State, Louisville, and TCU.